kubeflow/website/content/en/docs/started/installing-kubeflow.md

 ## Packaged distributions

 {{% alert color="warning" %}}
-These distributions are developed and supported by their respective maintainers, the Kubeflow community does not currently endorse or certify any distribution.
+Packaged distributions are developed and supported by their respective maintainers, the Kubeflow community does not currently endorse or certify any distribution.
 {{% /alert %}}

 <b>See the table below for a list of options and links to documentation:</b>